 Extra beats and missed beats (extra systoles or ectopic beats)

 These extra beats occur when heart cells fire off an electrical impulse outside of the normal, coordinated impulses which make the heart contract.
-After an extra beat, the heart rests or a little longer than usual and this feels like a missed beat.
+After an extra beat, the heart rests for a little longer than usual and this feels like a missed beat.
 The extra beats are harmless and tend to occur at rest and disappear during exercise.
-The diagnosis is made by seeing the extra beats on an electrocardiogram (ECG).
+The diagnosis is made by seeing the extra beats on a heart tracing (electrocardiogram, or ECG).
 No specific treatment is needed unless these are very frequent, or there is an underlying problem with your heart.

 Atrial fibrillation (AF)